Areas of Essex: Buy-to-Let Property Investment Hotspots

 Colchester is in east Essex, around 60 miles to the northeast of London.
 The surrounding area is quite rural and there’s also easy access to the Essex coast at Mersea Island, Brightlingsea and Clacton on Sea.

 Originally a historic market town and garrison town the population of Colchester has grown fast in recent years as a result of extensive new house building.

 The main employers in Colchester are in the public sector and include the army, local authority, hospitals and the University of Essex.

-Colchester has good rail connections into London, which makes it popular with London commuters looking for good value property.
-Zoopla has previously named Colchester as London’s best value commuter location.
+Colchester has good rail connections to London, which makes it popular with London commuters looking for good-value property.
+Zoopla has previously named Colchester as London’s best-value commuter location.

 Figures from the Home.co.uk Market Rent Summary show that the average rent in Colchester is currently £1,116 PCM.